HobsonC/Demo-1---Insurance-Corp/server/README.md

 STEP 2:
 Run the GraphQL server:
-    (i)  Open command line in 'server' folder and type 'npm start'.
+    (i)   Open command line in 'server' folder and enter 'npm install' (ii)  When above is complete enter 'npm start'.
-    (ii) Wait for message 'GraphQL server running on port 4000...'.
+    (iii) Wait for message 'GraphQL server running on port 4000...'.
 Create the database:
     (i) ...